apache/james-project/src/adr/0071-objectstorage-sse-c.md

 - Incompatibility with Deduplication feature.
 - Data Migration Challenges: Currently, S3 APIs do not support migrating encrypted data from AESBlobStoreDAO (client-side encryption) to the new SSE-C endpoint.
 - Replication: SSE-C does not support bucket replication.
+- SSE-C is less secure than AESBlobStoreDAO (Client-Side Encryption).

 ## Alternatives